Lucid Dreaming: A Deeper Dive

 lucid dreaming to the next level?

-Have you heard of the Tibetan practice of dream yoga, but don’t understand how that differs from lucid dreaming?
+Have you heard of dream yoga, but don’t understand how that differs from lucid dreaming?

-This program draws a variety of seekers: those that have a regular or semi-regular meditation practice, those that have just begun to investigate lucid dreaming as well as seasoned dream travelers wanting to go deeper.
+This program is for those who have just begun lucid dreaming as well as seasoned dreamers wanting to go deeper.

 Through lecture, Q and A, daily meditations, and small group break-out sessions (which work well on Zoom), we will explore the deeper aspects of the nocturnal meditations and their applicability to modern life.
-This course is designed for those who have always wanted to use their sleep hours to fully explore the subtle dimensions of mind to heal and to evolve spiritually.
+This course is designed for those who want to use sleeping and dreaming to explore the subtle dimensions of mind.

 Overview of the Program